tendermint/tendermint/UPGRADING.md

 ### RPC changes

+#### gRPC Support

 Mark gRPC in the RPC layer as deprecated and to be removed in 0.36.

+#### Peer Management Interface

+When running with the new P2P Layer, the methods `UnsafeDialSeeds` and `UnsafeDialPeers` RPC methods will always return an error.
+They are deprecated and will be removed in 0.36 when the legacy peer stack is removed.

+Additionally the format of the Peer list returned in the `NetInfo` method changes in this release to accommodate the different way that the new stack tracks data about peers.
+This change affects users of both stacks.

 ### Support for Custom Reactor and Mempool Implementations